beast911/practice-ds/README.md

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once. [**Learned**](leetcode/findAnagrams.js)

-__Note__: this is string matching. technique involved should be similar to Rabin-Karp algorithm for pattern match.
+  _Note_: this is string matching. technique involved should be similar to Rabin-Karp algorithm for pattern match.
 Trick is to remember different mechanisms to compare strings like:
     - ASCII pattern match
     - exact string match
     - Modulo hash value match
+  Come back to it when coming for string related questions.

+- **[904.
+Fruit Into Baskets]** You are visiting a farm that has a single row of fruit trees arranged from left to right.
+The trees are represented by an integer array fruits where fruits[i] is the type of fruit the ith tree produces.

+You want to collect as much fruit as possible.
+However, the owner has some strict rules that you must follow:

+You only have two baskets, and each basket can only hold a single type of fruit.
+There is no limit on the amount of fruit each basket can hold.
+Starting from any tree of your choice, you must pick exactly one fruit from every tree (including the start tree) while moving to the right.
+The picked fruits must fit in one of your baskets.
+Once you reach a tree with fruit that cannot fit in your baskets, you must stop.
+Given the integer array fruits, return the maximum number of fruits you can pick. [**Learned**](leetcode/totalFruit.js)